getsentry/rfcs/text/0083-starfish-tracing-model.md

 clearly defined operations and "interactions" which are user triggered operations.
 The difference is that an "interaction" has a human user as an actor in it, that might influence it, whereas a "transaction" is unlikely to be interrupted once started.
-A user for instance is quite likely to navigate again even before the previous interaction finished, whereas a task is more likely than no to conclude, even if what triggered the task is no longer interested in it's result.
+A user for instance is quite likely to navigate again even before the previous interaction finished, whereas a task is more likely than not to conclude, even if what triggered the task is no longer interested in the result of the task.

 The primary user experience in the product can narrow down on certain segments and make the trace explorable via that segment.